rparrett/pixie_wrangler/README.md

 # Pixie Wrangler

-Help the pixies overcome The Resistance in their journey from Source to Sink.
+Help the Pixies overcome The Resistance¹ in their journey from Source to Sink.

-An exciting blend of traffic simulation games and printed circuit board design.
+An exciting² blend of traffic simulation games and printed circuit board design.

+---

+¹Super janky circuit design software

+²Debateable

 ## TODO

-- [ ] Simulation Complete Dialog?
-- [ ] Rearrange levels
 - [ ] Audio
-- [ ] It would be nice if pixies could darken when traveling on lower layers
+- [ ] Darken pixies when traveling on lower layers
-- [ ] Maybe line drawing should automatically stop when drawing to an intersection Should it just always stop unless there are no collisions at the endpoint At all?
+- [ ] Automatically stop line drawing at intersections
 - [ ] Randomizer mode?
+- [ ] Add something to corners to indicate that they will block lines

 ## Prerequisites